On the spectrum of limit models: Long limit models

 \subsection{Reduced towers and full towers}

 We assume Hypothesis \ref{long-limit-dnf-hypotheses} throughout this subsection.
-In the previous subsection, we have shown we can build a chain of towers.
+In the previous subsection, we have shown we can build chains of towers of any length.
 We now focus on showing how we may guarantee that the final tower in the chain will be `continuous at $\delta_2$', and will be `universal'.
 Note these properties will not necessarily be preserved by tower unions.
 So we will introduce stronger conditions that will be preserved by tower unions.
 First we address continuity with reduced towers.

 \begin{defin} Let $\calt = \langle M_i : i \in I \rangle ^\wedge \langle a_i : i \in I^- \rangle$ be a tower.
 We say $\calt$ is \emph{reduced} if for every tower $\calt' = \langle M_i' : i \in I' \rangle ^\wedge \langle a_i : i \in (I')^- \rangle$ such that $\calt \lesst \calt'$, for all $r <_I s \in I$, we have $M_r' \cap M_s = M_r$. \end{defin}